Disclaimer: I do not own Naruto or its characters; they belong to Masashi Kishimoto.

 He had journeyed deeper into the forest to a meadow where they often trained during Konoha's unbearable summers.
 The cool wind was a permanent guest in the area, whistling noisily as it passed through.
 Grass littered the ground as far as the eye could see, dotted with the occasional wild flower.
 In a secluded corner, a brook flowed through, quietly minding its own business along the way.

 He usually found it easier to talk to her here.
 The peaceful environment helped to alleviate his conflicted emotions.
 Instead of answering, Neji sat down and patted the space beside him, welcoming her to do the same.
-She took him up on his offer and waited for an answer, all the while peering at him as if his face held the answer to all her questions.
+She took him up on his offer and waited for a response, all the while peering at him as if his face held the answer to all her questions.

 "I spoke with Hiashi last night."
 The words passed through his lips like an ash cloud - slow and thick.